francesco-innocenti/Neuro_AI_Papers/README.md

 [A Framework for Intelligence and Cortical Function Based on Grid Cells in the Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2018.00121/full) by Hawkins et al. (2019)

 This is the technical theoretical paper of the Thousand Brains Theory of Intelligence.
-The main claim is that every cortical column in every region at every level of the hierarchy learns models of complete objects, physical and abstract.
+The key claim is that every cortical column in every region at every level of the hierarchy (or more precisely, heterarchy) learns models of complete objects, physical and abstract.
 This means that the brain creates possibly 1000s models in parallel.
-They make two additional interesting proposals: (i) displacement cells exist throughout the neocortex (possibly L5) and, together with cortical grid cells, enable learning the hierarchical composition and behaviour of objects; and (ii) the famous "what" and "where" visual ways represent a llocentric (object-related) and egocentric (body-related) locations, respectively.
+They make two additional interesting proposals: (i) displacement cells exist throughout the neocortex (possibly L5) and, together with cortical grid cells, enable learning the hierarchical composition and behaviour of objects; and (ii) the famous "what" and "where" visual pathways represent allocentric (object-related) and egocentric (body-related) locations, respectively.

 [Locations in the Neocortex: A Theory of Sensorimotor Object Recognition Using Cortical Grid Cells](https://www.frontiersin.org/articles/10.3389/fncir.2019.00022/full) by Lewis et al. (2019)

-Hawkins, Ahmad & Cui (2017) did not address how cells in the neocortex could represent object-related locations.
-This paper proposes that every cortical column learns models of objects in the same way grid cells in the entorhinal cortex learn maps of environments.
-They show that a two-layer network, including a location layer of cortical grid cells and a sensory layer identical to that of the model by Hawkins et al. (2017), can learn and recognise 2-D synthetic objects through sensorimotor sequences.
-They propose a mapping of this network the location and sensory layers onto L6 and L4, respectively.
+Hawkins, Ahmad & Cui (2017) did not address how cells in the neocortex could represent the location of a sensor in an object's reference frame.
+This paper proposes that every cortical column learns models of objects in the same way grid cells in the entorhinal cortex learn models of environments.
+They show that a two-layer network, including a sensory layer and location layer of cortical grid-like cells, can learn and recognise 2-D synthetic objects through sensorimotor sequences.
+They propose a  mapping of the location and sensory layers to L6 and L4, respectively.

 [A Theory of How Columns in the Neocortex Enable Learning the Structure of the World](https://www.frontiersin.org/articles/10.3389/fncir.2017.00081/full?&utm_source=Email_to_authors_&utm_medium=Email&utm_content=T1_11.5e1_author&utm_campaign=Email_publication&field=&journalName=Frontiers_in_Neural_Circuits&id=295079) by Hawkins, Ahmad & Cui (2017)

-This paper extends the previous network model of Hawkins & Ahmad (2016).
-They show that a two-layer cortical column can recognise hundreds of synthetic objects with somatic sensations combined with a location signal relative to the object.
-Crucially, the number of sensations reduces dramatically with multiple columns.
+This paper extended the network model of Hawkins & Ahmad (2016) with an additional layer computing the location of the sensor relative to the object being sensed, showing that a single cortical column can recognise hundreds of 3-D synthetic objects through sensorimotor sequences.
+Crucially, the number of sensations decreases dramatically with multiple columns.

 [Why Neurons Have Thousands of Synapses, a Theory of Sequence Memory in Neocortex](https://www.frontiersin.org/articles/10.3389/fncir.2016.00023/full) by Hawkins & Ahmad (2016)

 This paper shows how thousands of synapses on multiple dendrites allow a neuron to recognise hundreds of independent patterns robustly.
-They propose a neuron model incorporating the three known dendritic integration zones of pyramidal
-neurons: proximal dendrites providing feedforward input leading to action potentials; and basal and apical dendrites providing predictions leading to depolarisation only.
-They show that a single-layer network of these neurons can learn with an unsupervised Hebbian-like rule sequences of patterns continuously and robustly.
+They propose a neuron model where patterns detected on proximal dendrites provide feedforward input leading to action potentials, and patterns detected by basal and apical dendrites provide predictions leading to depolarisation only.
+They show that a single-layer network of these neurons with local inhibition can learn with an unsupervised Hebbian-like rule sequences of patterns continuously and robustly.

 ## Background sources